 The North Spy, the fourth novel in the Yankee Doodle Spies series, contains a trove of historical persons as fascinating as any of the fictional characters I developed for the story.
-However, one of the most interesting personalities in the campaign still needs to receive representation.
+However, one of the most interesting personalities in the campaign still lacks representation.
 I strike a mea culpa for leaving out the remarkable woman who was part of it all, and I hope to make up for it with this post.

 Military Brat

 The lady in question is a German-born daughter of a senior officer in the army of Frederick the Great.
 Presumably named for her father's sovereign and military overlord, Fredericka Charlotte Louise von Masow was born in 1746 in Brandenburg, Prussia.
 The young aristocrat received an excellent education via tutors hired by her father, Count Hans Jurgen Detloff von Masow, as the general brought his family with him in various assignments.
-Nicknamed the Baroness, Fredericka and her sisters blossomed into beautiful, educated, and refined young women and attracted many young officers.
+Nicknamed the Baroness, Fredericka and her sisters blossomed into beautiful, educated, and refined young women, attracting many young officers.

 Military Match